Anurag26/Execcutables/README.md

-# Execcutables
+# Executables
-Executables of  various projects
+Executables of various projects.